Johnny Boy (song)

 "Johnny Boy" is a song by American alternative band Twenty One Pilots.
-The song was first released on the band's demo tapes, and later officially released on their self-titled debut studio album, Twenty One Pilots.
+The song was first released on the band's demo tapes, and later officially released on their self-titled debut studio album, Twenty One Pilots (2009).

 Meaning

-In a 2020 interview, the father of band frontman Tyler Joseph, Chris Joseph, revealed the meaning of the song.
-Around the time the song was recorded, the United States was going through an economic recession, causing Joseph to become unemployed.
-"I was an admissions director and they said ‘Hey, we gotta get rid of this position.’
+In a 2020 interview, the father of the band's frontman Tyler Joseph, Chris, revealed the meaning of the song.
+Around the time the song was recorded, the United States was going through an economic recession, causing Chris to become unemployed.
+"I was an admissions director and they said 'Hey, we gotta get rid of this position.'
 And I was without a job for a while.
 A lot of people were out of work at that time."

 Reception

 Writers from Cleveland.com wrote about the song, saying "(It) remains a fan-favorite for Twenty One Pilots diehards.
 It's by no means the band's best song, but it feels like Tyler Joseph going for a Jack's Mannequin moment.
 The song is also the centerpiece of the band's debut."

-The song has 78 million streams on Spotify as of January 2022, and is featured on the band's essential playlist.